-a. the Act: the Higher Education and Scientific Research Act (in Dutch, the Whw, in the Dutch b.
-Implementation: the implementation regulations which form part of these Course and c. student: anyone enrolled at Delft University of Technology as a student or extraneous student for the purpose of benefiting from education and/or for the purpose of sitting the examinations and undergoing the degree audit which form part of the programme, d. teaching period half a semester, e. practical: a practical exercise as intended in Article 7.13, paragraph 2, subparagraph d of the Act, taking one of the following forms:
+a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW, in the Dutch b.
+Implementation: the implementation regulations which form part of these Course and c. student: anyone enrolled at Delft University of Technology as a student or extraneous student for the purpose of benefiting from education and/or for the purpose of sitting the examinations and undergoing the degree audit which form part of the programme, d. teaching period half a semester, e. practical: a practical exercise as intended in Article 7.13, paragraph 2, subparagraph d of the

-Bulletin of Acts, Orders and Decrees, number 593 and as amended since, writing a thesis;
+Bulletin of Acts, Orders and Decrees, number 593 and as amended since,